svedwards/making-multigene-family-maps-from-long-read-genomes/README.md

 reversetab2 %>% filter(molecule == "MCZ_orn_366494.hap1.h1tg000827l") %>% arrange(start)
 ```

+Some of the genes have negative positions, but that's ok.
+The fact that BRD2 has the lowest position (most negative) assures me that it will be on the left of the map when I plot it.

 ## Making small genes on large contigs a bit easier to see
 Now we need to find out which direction each gene is in so that we can add a bit more length to it in the appropriate orientation so that we can see individual genes better.
 This example involves contigs that are about 400 kb in length; by adding 3kb to the beginning and end of each gene we can see it better but we must remember that our diagram is now not strictly to scale.